AlexisBalzano/neovsid-lfxx-config/README.md

-# Configuration repository for vSID in LFXX airspace
+# Configuration repository for NeoVSID in LFXX airspace

 ## vSID Plugin